*Updated December 2, 2021

 4. Don’t get fooled by FAFSA help sites

 The next thing is simple: Don’t get fooled by FAFSA help sites.
 So many sites pop up all the time offering to help you fill out the FAFSA for a small fee.
 These sites can prey on people who don’t have a good family support system to help them fill out the FAFSA.
 Be very wary about giving up your hard-earned cash in order to get help with the FAFSA.
 Yes, it can be very confusing, but there are free resources out there.
+This FAFSA guide, for example, will answer many of your questions.

 Don’t be fooled into thinking that you have to pay for filling out the FAFSA either.
 The FAFSA is a completely free tool, hence the name, Free Application for Federal Student Aid.
 If a site is saying you have to pay to fill out the FAFSA, you are on the wrong site.
 Here is a direct link to the FAFSA website.